 Like any self-respecting European war, alliances and coalitions have been formed beforehand.

 The Commission 's proposal for the MFF 2021-2027, made on May 2, 2018, already made many European capitals nervous.
-The proposal was 1.11 % of GNI (already excluding the UK).
-It provided for budget increases for border control, defense, migration, internal and external security, cooperation to development and research, among other areas.
-But, on the other hand, cuts were foreseen in the Cohesion Policy (aid to help the most disadvantaged regions of the Union) and the Common Agricultural Policy (CAP).
+The proposal was for 1.11% of GNI (already excluding the UK).
+It provided for budget increases for border control, defense, migration, internal and external security, development cooperation and research, among other areas.
+On the other hand, however, cuts were envisaged in the Cohesion Policy (aid to help the most disadvantaged regions of the Union) and the Common Agricultural Policy (CAP).

-The Parliament presented a report provisional on this proposal in which it called for it to be raised to 1.3% of GNI (corresponding to a 16.7% increase from the previous proposal ).
-In addition, the parliamentarians asked, among other things, that the funds for cohesion and agriculture be maintained as in the previous budget framework .
+The Parliament presented a report provisional on this proposal in which it called for an increase to 1.3% of GNI (corresponding to a 16.7% increase from the previous proposal ).
+In addition, the parliamentarians asked, among other things, that the funds for cohesion and agriculture be maintained as in the previous budgetary framework .

-On February 2, 2019, the Finnish presidency of committee proposed a negotiation framework starting at 1.07 % of GNI.
+On February 2, 2019, the Finnish committee presidency proposed a negotiation framework starting at 1.07% of GNI.

 This succession of events led to the emergence of two antagonistic blocs: the frugal club club of the frugal and the friends of cohesion.

-Austrian Chancellor Sebastian Kurz has already announced that he will veto on committee any proposal that exceeds 1 % of GNI.
+Austrian Chancellor Sebastian Kurz has already announced that he will veto in committee any proposal exceeding 1 % of GNI.

 The friends of cohesion include fifteen countries from the south and east of the Union: Spain, Bulgaria, the Czech Republic, Cyprus, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia and Slovenia.
-All these countries are net recipients and demand that CAP and cohesion policy funds be maintained, and that the Community's budget be based on between 1.16 and 1.3% of GNI.
+All these countries are net recipients and are demanding that CAP and cohesion policy funds be maintained, and that the Community budget be based on between 1.16 and 1.3% of GNI.

 This large group met on February 1 in the Portuguese town of Beja.
-There they tried to show an image of unity before the first days of discussion of the MFP, which would take place in Brussels on the 20th and 21st of the same month.
+There, they tried to show an image of unity before the first days of MFF discussion , to be held in Brussels on the 20th and 21st of the same month.
 They also announced that they will block any subject cuts.

 It will be curious to see whether, as the negotiations progress, the blocs will remain strong or whether each country will move towards what suits it best.